The ACNC Annual Report 2021-22 provides an overview of the Commission's work in the 2021-22 financial year.

 - provide advice and guidance to charities and the public

-- disseminate resources for better practice
+- disseminate resources to encourage better practice

 - enhance transparency and promote good governance of the sector